plaid/pattern/README.md

 The Pattern server is configured to send a message over a websocket whenever it receives a webhook from Plaid.
 On the client side have websocket listeners defined in `src/components/Sockets.jsx` that wait for these messages and update data in real time accordingly.

+### Admin

+A view of all users is provided to developers on `http://localhost:3001/admin`.
+Developers have the ability to remove a user here.

 # Plaid Pattern - Server

 The application server is written in JavaScript using [Node.js][nodejs] and [Express][expressjs].
 It interacts with the Plaid API via the [Plaid Node SDK][plaid-node], and with the [database][database-readme] using [`node-postgres`][node-pg].
 While we've used Node for the reference implementation, the concepts shown here will apply no matter what language your backend is written in.